jeffcrow5/whenisbetter/api.md

 # WhenIsBetter API Documentation

-This repository contains the documentation for WhenIsBetter’s frontend.
+This repository contains the documentation for WhenIsBetter’s API.

 #### Contents